Detection of IP addresses, geolocations, and user agents

 You can check your IP address against the MaxMind database at any time via the GeoIP2 Databases Demo form.

 For custom locations that have internal or private IP addresses, like your different offices, you can define custom IP mappings.
-You can even overwrite the default IP address mappings via custom IP address mapping rules.
-See Map internal IP addresses to locations for more details.
+You can even overwrite the default IP address mappings via custom IP address mapping rules for your web, mobile, and custom applications.

 Dynatrace also masks the GPS coordinates by default.